jncraton/BWMetaAI/command_info.md

 === harass_factor ===
  harass_factor <word>

-Duplicates/triplicates the current attack group of the attack manager, depending on the <tt><word></tt> value and the nearest enemy player.
+Duplicates/triplicates the current attack group of the attack manager, depending on the <word> value and the nearest enemy player.

 This command does the following:

-# Find the owner of the closest non-allied unit near the current script's region [NEEDS VERIFICATION].
+- Find the owner of the closest non-allied unit near the current script's region.
-# Calculate the sum of strengths of all enemy units that are owned by the player found in step 1.
+- Calculate the sum of strengths of all enemy units that are owned by the player found in step 1.
-# Compares the sum of enemy strength with the <tt><word></tt> value:
+- Compares the sum of enemy strength with the <word>value:
-## If the total enemy strength is more than the double of the <tt><word></tt> value, duplicates the attack group of the current AI.
+    - If the total enemy strength is more than the double of the <word> value, duplicates the attack group of the current AI.
-## If the total enemy strength is more than the triple of the <tt><word></tt> value, triplicates the attack group of the current AI.
+    - If the total enemy strength is more than the triple of the <word> value, triplicates the attack group of the current AI.
-## Otherwise, the command does nothing.
+    - Otherwise, the command does nothing.

 The number of units in the duplicated/triplicated attack group cannot exceed the attack group maximum size (64 units).